MORE THAN YOU EVER WANTED TO KNOW ABOUT SPUTUM!

 Matter coughed up and usually ejected from the mouth, including saliva,

 foreign material, and substances such as mucus or phlegm, from the respiratory tract.
+Did you get that last part, from the respiratory

-the lungs!
-And men with TB had plenty of matter in their lungs to eject through their mouths.
-In fact,
+matter in their lungs to eject through their mouths.
+In fact, this activity was going on 24 hours a day.
+And no

-or sitting by your bed eating a meal, you never got away from it.
+matter where you were, the ward, locker room, solarium watching TV or sitting by your bed eating a meal, you never got away

-But of course, this sputum contained active TB bacillus and was infectious,
+But of course, this sputum contained active TB bacillus and was

-a metal cup, Photo 1, about 4 inches square, with a hinged lid and a finger tab to pop the lid open.
+It consisted of a metal cup, Photo 1, about 4 inches square, with a hinged lid and a finger tab to pop the

-Inside the metal cup was a folded up disposable cardboard insert, which can be seen at the corners of the cup, usually with cotton in the bottom to absorb the sputum.
-The cardboard inserts with
+lid open.
+Inside the metal cup was a folded up disposable cardboard insert, which can be seen at the corners of the

-the sputum were collected everyday and destroyed.
-Photo 2 shows the flat pattern for the cardboard insert
+The cardboard inserts with the sputum were collected everyday and destroyed.
+Photo 2 shows the flat

-with all its fold lines and the finished folded product.
+pattern for the cardboard insert with all its fold lines and the finished folded product.

 1. Above photo Courtesy of The College of Physicians